 Stitch the pattern according to the colours printed on the cloth.
-There are different skills for stitching different patterns like butterflies, bees, different type of flowers and other patterns.
+There are different skills for stitching different patterns like butterflies, bees, different types of flowers and other patterns.

-Wash the cloth with warm water and bleach as the process is to remove any hidden waxes and oils in the fabric to allow better result from the dye.
+Wash the cloth with warm water and bleach to remove any hidden waxes and oils in the fabric to allow better results from the dye.

 Bleach the cloth to assure the colour and the penetration of the dye.